HarelPoms/HarelsNodeJSProject/README.md

 -- id param must be valid and be an id of an existing card.
 -- bizId param must be a valid business number that is not already taken by another card/business

+Response :
+-Will return the card as it is saved in the database after the business number is changed, assuming it isn't taken.

 ### Delete an existing card

 ``` bash http